 If you’re looking for an easier way to scan the registry of your computers, you are at the right place.
 There are just a few steps to take to set up a Scan Profile with a registry scanner to find what you are looking for.
 Watch a video tutorial, or follow the steps below.

-- Go to File > Preferences > Scan Profile.
+Go to Options> Scan Profile.
 Here you can create a new Scan Profile (Click New), or alternatively, you can add a registry scanner to an existing profile (Highlight a Scan Profile and click Edit).

 Click Add > Registry to begin building your registry scanner.
 Note the available wildcards you can use to narrow down your search.

 Click OK to add the registry scanner to your selected profile.
 If you’re done adding scanners click OK again to return to the Preferences screen.